dotnet-outdated/dotnet-outdated/README.md

 Usage: dotnet outdated [arguments] [options]

 Arguments:
   Path                            The path to a .sln or .csproj file, or to a directory containing a .NET Core solution/project.
 If none is specified, the current directory will be used.

 Options:
-  --version     Show version information
-  -?|-h|--help  Show help information
+  --version                       Show version information -?|-h|--help                    Show help information -pr|--pre-release <PRERELEASE>  Specifies whether to look for pre-release versions of packages.
+Possible Values: Auto (default), Always or Never.
 ```

 ![](screenshot.png)

+### Handling pre-release versions

+**dotnet-outdated** allows you to specify whether to use pre-release versions of packages or not, but passing the `-pr|--pre-release` option.

+The default value of `Auto` will determine whether to use pre-release versions of a package based on whether the referenced version itself is a pre-release version.
+If the referenced version is a pre-release version, **dotnet-outdated** will include newer pre-release versions of the package.
+If the referenced version is not a pre-release version, **dotnet-outdated** will ignore pre-release versions.

+You can also tell **dotnet-outdated** to always include pre-release versions by passing the `Always` value for the option.
+Conversely, you can tell it to never include pre-release versions by passing the `Never` value for the option.

 ## Examples